 Nonetheless, based on my experience, the writing process for non-native English writers can be harder.
 Working hand-in-hand with native speakers is like swimming against a strong surge.

-What’s more interesting for me, including the linguists, is the process of learning the writing skill to those who are non-natives.
+What’s more interesting for me, including the linguists, is the process of learning the writing skill of those who are non-natives.

 No research studies showed a concrete picture of how someone develops writing skills that are similar to someone of the native-level.